hmrc/assets-frontend/assets/patterns/header/README.md

 The GOV.UK header also has the phase banner.
 It includes a feedback link – [https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=service-name](https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=service-name)

-In the URL, replace ‘service-name’ with your service’s name so feedback can be directed to your team.
+In the URL, replace ‘service-name’ with your service’s name so feedback goes to your team.

 {{ example('header--phase-banner.html', scaled=true, cy=false, html=false) }}